dbetka/wdk/docs/app-console-frame.md

 ### Running additional scripts after build process (onBuildDone)

-In plugin configuration is possibility to define list of scripts to run after build process.
+In the plugin configuration is possibility to define list of scripts to run after build process.
 Each object what define script details has below options:

 | Name         | Type                            | Description                                                              |
 |--------------|---------------------------------|--------------------------------------------------------------------------|